 Privacy Notice for Governors and Volunteers

-[NAME OF SCHOOL]
+Brackenwood Junior School

-[NAME OF SCHOOL] is committed to protecting the privacy and security of your personal information.
+Brackenwood Junior School is committed to protecting the privacy and security of your personal information.
 This privacy notice describes how we collect and use personal information about you during and after your work relationship with us, in accordance with the General Data Protection Regulation (GDPR).

 It applies to governors and volunteers.